ros2/ros2_documentation/source/Installation/Windows-Install-Binary.rst

 .. note::

     There may be more than one binary download option which might cause the file name to differ.
-    If you encounter a warning message similar to ``[rti_context_adds_cmake_module]``, feel free to ignore it.
-    This warning does not indicate any issues with the ROS 2 installation functionality.

 .. note::